 top of page

 I am an early-career scholar, graphic designer, and grew up on the internet.
+I have a brain built for the creative synthesis of complex stories—whether academic or political.

 Education